Vertical Divider

 |

 The participants of the Renovation Covenant were God and Adam.
-They entered into a covenant relationship on the renovated earth in the Garden of Eden.
+They entered a covenant relationship on the renovated earth in the Garden of Eden.
 The Renovation Covenant had only one stipulation.
 Adam was to value divine enlightenment through the practice of intimate, shared life fellowship with God more than self-enlightenment gained from eating from the “tree of the knowledge of good and evil.”
 The Renovation Covenant was ratified by divine oath and blessing.
 The covenantal conditions were agreed to by Adam.
 Covenantal Condition “From any tree of the garden you may eat freely; but from the tree of the knowledge of good and evil you shall not eat, for in the day that you eat from it you will surely die.”(Genesis 2:16-17) God provided Adam with a choice.
-He could willingly choose to guard, cultivate and enjoy fellowship with Him.
+He could willingly choose to guard, cultivate, and enjoy fellowship with Him.
 As a result, Adam would contribute to the vindication of the divine nature.
 Conversely, Adam could choose not to value his fellowship with God.
 Like the devil and his angels, he was free to choose the path of “self-enlightenment,” eat from the forbidden tree, and “be like God, knowing good and evil.”
-(Genesis 3:5) However, his disobedience would constitute a conscious rejection of the stipulation of the Renovation Covenant and, ultimately, another rebellious challenge to the divine nature.
+(Genesis 3:5) However, his disobedience would constitute a conscious rejection of the stipulation of the Renovation Covenant and another rebellious challenge to the divine nature.
 Aware of the strategic opportunity, Satan schemed to deceive Adam.
 He knew that his desire for Eve made him vulnerable to deception.
 Therefore, Satan convinced Eve to disobey God and eat from the “tree of the knowledge of good and evil.”
-As forewarned, she suffered separation from God, immediate spiritual death, and as a consequence, began the slow decline to physical death.
+As forewarned, she suffered separation from God, immediate spiritual death, and consequently, began the slow decline to physical death.
 Eve’s fallen countenance and behavior made the reality of her death painfully obvious to Adam.
 Consequently, he was forced to make an unenviable choice.
 He had to choose whether he valued his relationship with Eve more than the privilege of intimate fellowship with God.
 Much to the delight of Satan, Adam chose to value Eve more than God and joined his beloved bride in a state of rebellion against God.
 Therefore, the first man and representative head of the human race became a sinner, outlaw, and criminal.
 Satan’s exhilaration was related to the fact that the consequence of Adam’s rebellion was not merely personal.
-Relative to his position of headship, it was legally imputed to the entire human race.
+Relative to his position of representative and representational headship, it was legally imputed to the entire human race.
 The legal penalty of Adam’s rebellion was significant.
-It was separation from the living (zoe) God.
-Thus, the human race experienced spiritual death and was subjected to the "law of sin and of death."
+It required his separation from the living (zoe) God.
+Thus, the human race experienced spiritual death and was consequently subjected to the "law of sin and of death."
 (Genesis 3:14-19; Romans 8:2) Through his disobedience, Adam willingly abdicated his God-given authority.
-In reality, he traded it to Satan for a future with Eve. (cf. Luke 4:6) As a result of the abdication and consequent judgment of God, humanity and its habitat, the renovated earth, were subjected to a state of degeneration and darkness.
+He traded it to Satan for a future with Eve. (cf. Luke 4:6) As a result of the abdication and consequent judgment of God, humanity and its habitat, the renovated earth, were subjected to a state of degeneration and darkness.
 (Genesis 3:17-19; Romans 8:19-21; Colossians 1:13) |

 Vertical Divider